stijn-dejongh/lovecraft_public_domain/raw_converts/iv.md

 being by temperament phlegmatic and practical, did not shout long; but proceeded to grope about for some tools which he recalled seeing in a corner of the tomb.
 It is doubtful whether he was touched at all by the horror and exquisite weirdness of his position, but the bald fact of imprisonment so far from the daily paths of men was enough to exasperate him thoroughly.
-His day&rsquo;s work was sadly interrupted, and unless chance presently brought some rambler hither, he might have to remain all night or longer.
+His day's work was sadly interrupted, and unless chance presently brought some rambler hither, he might have to remain all night or longer.
 The pile of tools soon reached, and a hammer and chisel selected, Birch returned over the coffins to the door.
 The air had begun to be exceedingly unwholesome;